 However, not only the prices of seafood at the market skyrocketed after Ratchada Train Market gained fame between tourists but during our last visit almost all seafood serving tables here were occupied by Chinese tourist groups meaning that getting a seat is not as easy as it was before.

 BBQ is another popular food at the night market and you will find plenty of variations available here.

 Mini Fried Seafood in Batter is freshly made in front of you with a variety of seafood fillings such as tuna and squid.

 At Ratchada Train Market you can also find fried insects, if you are willing to try these exotic snacks.
-Before you try, read our guide of Thailand Insect Food: Eating Fried Insects in Thailand.
+Before you try, read our guide of Thailand Insect Food.